What 50 Shades of Grey Tells Us About Women

 Posted Feb 16, 2015

-The book Fifty Shades of Grey has sold over 100 millions copies worldwide.
-The movie based on it is poised to break all attendance records, grossing nearly $100 million in its first weekend alone.
+The book Fifty Shades of Grey has sold over 100 million copies worldwide.
+The movie it's based on is poised to break all attendance records, grossing nearly $100 million in its first weekend alone.
 In case you don't get out much, the book is the target of a good deal of controversy because it purports to be a love story that involves "kinky sex," particularly, sadomasochism.

 The phenomenal success of this franchise is proving difficult to explain.
 The subject matter has many people (particularly men) scratching their heads and wondering, "What's the appeal?"

 Part of it, of course, is simple curiosity in bondage and sadomasochistic sexuality (BDSM).
 That part is simple to explain: The pain and fear that comes with sadomasochistic sex causes the brain to shunt blood flow away from its executive "decision-making" areas (frontal cortex), which results in an altered state of consciousness in both the giver and the receiver.
 Like autoerotic asphyxiation or cocaine, experiencing fear and pain can heighten sexual gratification, but at some cost.